gopesh-sharma/financialThoughts/_posts/2023-2-3-pay-yourself-first-budgeting-method.md

 4. Not reviewing and reassessing your savings goals - Your financial situation and priorities may change over time, so it's important to regularly review and adjust your savings goals as needed.

-## Things to remeber before starting Pay Yourself First Budgeting
+## Things to remember before starting Pay Yourself First Budgeting

-Somtimes new things are overwhelming so it's always better to keep your expectations correct.
-Below are some of the things to remember before starting the pay yourself budget.
+Sometimes new things are overwhelming so it's always better to keep your expectations correct.
+Below are some of the things to remember before starting the pay-yourself budget.

 1. It can be difficult to get started - Setting aside money before you pay your bills and other expenses can be challenging, especially if you're already living paycheck to paycheck.

-2. It may require cutting back on expenses - To pay yourself first, you may need to make sacrifices and cut back on expenses in order to free up money for savings.
+2. It may require cutting back on expenses - To pay yourself first, you may need to make sacrifices and cut back on expenses to free up money for savings.

 3. It may not work for everyone - If you have a high level of debt or other financial obligations, paying yourself first may not be feasible or may not provide the desired results.